MegaMosquito/pocket-pi/README.md

 ## How to use:

+- connect up the hardware (see below), power up, ssh in
+- clone this repo, and cd into it
+- run `make install` to install the screen driver
-- optionally provide 1 or 2 advert image files:
+- optionally create 1 or 2 "advert" image files:
   - sized 640 pixels by 360 pixels
   - overwrite the ones that are here in the repo if you like
 - edit the `go.sh` script: